 The Plan is a defined benefit plan established by Avista Corporation (the Company) for the benefit of the employees of the Company.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA) and all statutory revisions thereto.
-The Plan was originally effective March 1, 1948, and has most recently been amended effective April 1, 2014.
+The Plan was originally effective March 1, 1948, and has most recently been restated effective January 1, 2016 and most recently amended effective March 1, 2016.
 Employees become participants in the Plan after completing one year of continuous service in which at least 1,000 hours of service are credited.
 The Plan excludes leased employees, nonresident aliens, and employees covered by a collective bargaining agreement.